BluAge/ServerlessCOBOLforAWS/ServerlessCobolAWSExtensions.md

 &#x26A0; Prior to using the "GETENVOP" facility, one should read [https://docs.aws.amazon.com/lambda/latest/dg/env_variables.html](https://docs.aws.amazon.com/lambda/latest/dg/env_variables.html), to know the rules and limits for the lambda environment variables.

+The "GETENVOP" does not require any AWS permissions to be granted to the role executing the lambda function.

 ## The S3 Serverless COBOL extension

 ### Supported operations